EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

       SECRET_KEY:
 ```

-In this way we do not have to expose sensitive information if we decide to
-share our Docker compose files or store them in a version control system.
+This way we don't have to expose sensitive information if we decide to share our Docker compose files or store them in a version control system.
-version control system.

 ### env_file

-If we want to load multiple environment variables, instead of specifying the
-variables one by one, in our file we will use env_file.
+If we want to load multiple environment variables, instead of specifying the variables one by one, we will use env_file in our file.

 ```docker
 version: '3.8'